-With no reign on his actions, he developed habits that made him deeply miserable.
-Over time he began to hate himself, and to hate all the people who smiled at him and loved him no matter how despicable he was in return.
+With no reins on his actions, he developed habits that made him deeply miserable.
+Over time he began to hate himself and to hate all the people who smiled at him and loved him no matter how despicable he was in return.

 His family, confused by the young man’s behavior but still adoring him, had arranged a marriage for him with a distant cousin who was beautiful and rich.